List of 20th-century films considered the worst: Things (1989)

-Things, a 1989 Canadian low budget, independent, shot on video horror exploitation film, was written and produced by Andrew Jordan & Barry J. Gillis.
+Things, a 1989 Canadian low budget, independent, shot on video horror exploitation film, was written and produced by Andrew Jordan and Barry J. Gillis.
 It cost approximately $35,000 in total to make and marked the mainstream film debut of porn star Amber Lynn.
 It was ostensibly made as homage to horror icons and films, such as George A. Romero and his Night of the Living Dead franchise.
-Adam Symchuk of Screen Rant writes: "While films like The Room and Birdemic seem to be constant contenders for the best 'so bad it's good' movie, [Things] is the true unheralded champion among many cinephiles."
+Adam Symchuk of Screen Rant wrote: "While films like The Room and Birdemic seem to be constant contenders for the best 'so bad it's good' movie, [Things] is the true unheralded champion among many cinephiles."
 Likewise, Jeff Kirschner of Dread Central nominated it as the worst movie ever made and Will Pfeifer opined that "It's so terrible I can't think of another movie that even comes close."
 In 2022, RiffTrax concluded that Things was the worst movie that they had ever spoofed.

 1990s

 Troll 2 (1990)

 Despite its title, Troll 2 does not feature any trolls (the antagonists are actually goblins) and has no relation to the original 1986 film.
 Troll 2 was produced under the title "Goblins", but the title was changed by American distributors.
 In the film, an American family vacations to the town of Nilbog (goblin spelled backwards), where vegetarian goblins attempt to turn the family into edible plants.
 It was shot in Utah and the cast was composed of local amateur actors.
 A language barrier developed between the cast and the Italian crew, led by director Claudio Fragasso, who had translated the script to English.
 The bad acting and dialogue have become notorious for their camp value, with individual scenes having become Internet memes.
 In 2009, Michael Stephenson, the child star of Troll 2, released Best Worst Movie, a documentary exploring the film's tumultuous production and its unexpected cult following.

 NPR reports that it is "known as the worst movie of all time" while The A.V.
 Club calls it "a popular candidate for the worst film ever made".
-Likewise, TV Guide proclaimed that "Troll 2 is really as bad as they come," and Ken Hanke of Mountain Xpress stated in his review that: "There are movies that are bad.
+Likewise, TV Guide proclaimed that "Troll 2 is really as bad as they come", and Ken Hanke of Mountain Xpress stated in his review that: "There are movies that are bad.
 There are movies that are so-bad-they're-good.
 And then there's Troll 2—a movie that's so bad that it defies comprehension."
 Troll 2 regularly appears on lists of films considered the worst, including: Flavorwire, Fotogramas, IGN, Rotten Tomatoes, Screen Rant, and Time Out.
 Furthermore, Collider named it the most rewatchable bad movie of all time.